-Who pays the legal costs of challenging a will in the UK?
+Who pays the legal costs when a will is challenged in the UK?

 The cost of any legal action is always an important consideration and it is thought that many people are put off seeking justice through fear of incurring substantial legal costs.
-These considerations are particularly important when it comes to the costs of challenging a will.
+These considerations are particularly important when it comes to the legal costs of challenging a will.

-It is sometimes assumed that if court proceedings are required then whatever the outcome of the case the legal fees will be paid by the estate, but this is incorrect.
+It is sometimes assumed that if court proceedings are required in an inheritance dispute then whatever the outcome of the case the legal fees will be paid by the estate, but this is incorrect.

 So, who does pay the legal costs of challenging a will?

-A case that recently came before the court (involving a dispute between three children – two daughters and a son) concerning the will of their late mother gives us some helpful guidelines.
+A case that recently came before the court (involving an inheritance dispute between three children – two daughters and a son) concerning the will of their late mother gives us some helpful guidelines.